-In 2021 our Scope 2 emissions were 550,000 mtCO2e.
+In 2021 our location-based Scope 2 emissions were 0.5 million mtCO2e.

-Scope 2 emissions are indirect GHG emissions that are a consequence of our operations but occur at sources owned or controlled by another energy producer.
+Scope 2 emissions are indirect GHG emissions that are a consequence of our operations but occur at sources owned or controlled by an energy producer.
 Our Scope 2 emissions include:

 - Electricity purchased from regional electrical power suppliers.
-We use the EPA's Emissions and Generation Resource Integrated Database (eGRID) to determine both market-based and location-based indirect emissions.
-We do not currently account for Renewable Energy Credits (RECs) or Power Purchase Agreements (PPAs) in our inventory and so both methods of calculating Scope 2 emissions result in the same number of emissions.
-We multiply the quantity of purchased electricity by the appropriate eGRID (or Canadian equivalent) emission factor to yield annual Scope 2 emissions. - Steam purchased from non-Weyerhaeuser facilities.
+We use the EPA's Emissions and Generation Resource Integrated Database (eGRID) to determine location-based indirect emissions.
+We multiply the quantity of purchased electricity by the appropriate eGRID (or Canadian equivalent) emission factor to yield annual Scope 2 emissions.
+We do not currently account for Renewable Energy Credits (RECs) or Power Purchase Agreements (PPAs) in our inventory. - Steam purchased from non-Weyerhaeuser facilities.